LADSoft/OrangeC/doc/adl.md

 where Instruction is some item that caches instruction bytes.

 At the same time the 'operands' list will have numeric operands that can be processed to add fixup records.

 Otherwise if the return value is not `AERR_NONE` some error occurred that can be displayed.

 At some point the operands and cleanupValues arrays will need to have their members deleted to free up the memory.

+#### Error codes returned from parser

+The following codes can be returned from the Dispatch() function:

+    AERR_NONE,                       - no error, coding sequence was generated AERR_SYNTAX,                     - syntax error, bad token sequence AERR_OPERAND,                    - operand error, this operand could not be used here AERR_BADCOMBINATIONOFOPERANDS,   - operand error, the operands are used in an invalid combination AERR_UNKNOWNOPCODE,              - invalid opcode, mnemonic is unknown AERR_INVALIDINSTRUCTIONUSE       - invalid instruction, the 'invalid' keyword was detected in the generated coding sequence.

 #### Populating the input tokens array

 To come up with a token stream suitable for the parser to process, the basic idea is to look up each token string in the operands in the token table.
 If it exists then an `InputToken` of either REGISTER or TOKEN may be created.
 If the value associated with the token string is greater than or equal to 1000, it is a REGISTER token, otherwise it is a TOKEN token.
 The ival of the AdlExprNode associated with the token must be set to the token value or the token value - 1000, depending on whether it is a TOKEN or a REGISTER type.
 For these purposes it doesn't really matter if the AdlExprNode is derived from or not as only the ival is necessary.

 Numbers that aren't in the token table can also be parsed out at this point, they would result in an `InputToken` of type NUMBER.
-Here the AdlExprNode would likely have been derived from to generate some type of expression node that allows determination of whether the value is a constant or a label.
+Here the AdlExprNode would likely have been derived from to generate some type of expression node that allows determination of whether the value is a constant or a label for purposes of the ParseNumber and SetNumber callbacks.

 #### Interpreting the operand array